espruino/EspruinoDocs/tutorials/Bangle.js Clock Info.md

 If your clock implements [Fast Loading](/Bangle.js+Fast+Load) you'll want to ensure you call `clockInfoMenu.remove();` when your clock unloads.

+## Multiple clock_info

+You can easily call `require("clock_info").addInteractive` more than once with different areas (see `slopeclockpp` for an example).
+As long as the areas don't overlap they can be individually focussed and modified.

 ## clock_info Add-on files